 - Moderate to severe pain

-- Pain that's more intense on one side of the head than throughout
+- Pain that's more intense on one side of the head

 - Pulsating and/or throbbing

-- Causing the avoidance of daily activities
+- Symptoms severe enough to cause the avoidance of daily activities

 The migraine must also meet 1 of the following criteria: